Learning How to Live Outside the “Crib”

 Finally, to really keep weight off we need weight loss guidance that can clearly articulate which individuals it best supports and how, because the choice of weight loss program must fit an individual like a glove if they are to do it consistently and permanently for long-term results.

-We don’t need the expense or complication of “individualized nutrition plans” to prevent chronic lifestyle diseases or achieve risk-reducing weight loss; there are established commonalities for what works that apply to everyone with these goals:
+We don’t need the expense or complication of “individualized nutrition plans” to reduce the risk of chronic lifestyle diseases or achieve weight loss; there are established commonalities for what works that apply to everyone with these goals:

 - Moderate portion sizes